 A lot of suckling noises from your baby may mean that he is taking in more air than he should be.
 Help him out here by repositioning the bottle or holding the baby’s head up a little bit.

 If your baby is not able to hold the bottle by the average age, do not worry and do not force it on him.
 He may not yet have developed the required skills needed.
 This is perfectly normal for a lot of babies.

-Precautions to Take Care while Infant Holds the Bottle
+Precautions to Take While Your Baby Holds the Bottle

 While you may think that your baby being able to hold his bottle on his own means you get to do other things during that time, think again.
 Your baby is still too young to fully understand how to cope with the situations that may arise during feeding.
 For example, if his bottle is propped wrong, there might be too much milk coming through.

 Just because your little one is capable of holding his own bottle, you should not leave your baby alone.
 Babies tend to drop things very easily and if your baby drops his bottle and you are not there to help him, he may end up going hungry.
 Worse, he may try and get the bottle himself, possibly falling down.
 If he is somewhere high, like in his chair or on a sofa, this can have disastrous circumstances.